 Under the European Union's plan for Economic and Monetary Union (EMU), the euro becomes the sole accounting currency of EMU countries on January 1, 2002.
-Its initial phase went into effect on January 1, 1999, in 11 participating countries: Austria, Belgium, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain.
-In this initial phase the EMU mandated that key financial systems be able to triangulate conversion rates so that any amount booked will be logged and processed simultaneously in both the local currency and euros.
-We believe that our computer systems and programs are euro-compliant and have experienced no material disruptions to date.
+The euro initially went into effect on

+January 1, 1999, and has now replaced the separate currencies of 12 participating countries: Austria, Belgium, Finland, France, Greece, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal and Spain.
+We believe that our computer systems and programs are euro-compliant.
+Our costs associated with compliance were not material and were expensed as they were incurred.
 We also believe the conversion to the euro will not have a material impact on our consolidated financial results.